kyma-project/api-gateway/README.md

 To learn how to use Kyma API Gateway, read the documentation in the [`user`](./docs/user/) directory.

-If you are interested in the detailed documentation of Kyma API Gateway Operator's design and technical aspects, check the [`contributor`](./docs/contributor/) directory.
+If you are interested in the detailed documentation of the Kyma API Gateway Operator's design and technical aspects, check the [`contributor`](./docs/contributor/) directory.

 ## Contributing